 Caring for the Sun Conure

-The sun conure is an active bird that will be happiest in a roomy enclosure; at a minimum, give it a cage 20 x 20 inches in footprint with a height of at least 36 inches.
-Make sure the cage has fairly narrow bar spacing (3/4 to 1 inch) to prevent the bird from getting its head stuck.
+The sun conure is an active bird that will be happiest in a roomy enclosure; at a minimum, give it a cage 20-by-20 inches in footprint with a height of at least 36 inches.
+Make sure the cage has fairly narrow bar spacing (3/4 to one inch) to prevent the bird from getting its head stuck.

 A play gym on top of the cage is ideal, as this is an athletic bird that loves to create its own tricks.
 The sun conure is less fanatical about bathing than some parrots, but most will splash about and bathe daily if the cage has a bowl of clean water each day.
 Conures do not like spray showers as much as some other parrots do.

 As is true of most other parrot species, the sun conure needs safe out-of-cage areas to explore and investigate.
 Like all parrots, sun conures are social birds that need a considerable amount of interaction with their human owners in order to be happy.
 The sun conure is naturally playful and affectionate when it gets the attention it needs, making it especially suited for those who want a bird for steady companionship.